espocrm/documentation/administration/server-configuration.md

 ## Required permissions for Unix-based systems

+**Note**: In most cases permissions are set properly after extracting EspoCRM instance from a zip package.
+You need only to set owneship.

+### Permissions

 The files and directories should have the following permissions:

 * `/data`, `/custom`, `/client/custom` – should be writable all files, directories and subdirectories (664 for files, 775 for directories, including all subdirectories and files);